-If they are related by marrage wfind out their surnam.
+If they are related by marrage find out their surnam (family Name).
 Sometimes you can find bits of infromation by searching on other family names related by marrage.
 It is possible his or her family kept records of birth, death and children.
-As an example I found more informationabout by half sister by contacting one of her children..
+As an example I found more information about my half sister by contacting one of her children..

-- Where did they grow up? - Try to find out where your ancestor spent most of his/her childhood.
+- Where did they grow up?
+Try to find out where your ancestor spent most of his/her childhood.
 Ask if your family member knows of any interesting stories.
-Here is where you should have a small tape recorder with you.

 - Where did they pass away (name of state, cemetery, etc.)?
 This type information can help a genealogist to find information about your ancestor.

-- Do they know were their ants and uncles were born, married, lived and were buried?
+- Do they know were their relelatives were born, married, lived and were buried?

-- Ask them who is their oldest living relative is?
+- Ask who is their oldest living relative is?

 Next you should key all the information you gather into a good Family Tree software program or create ancester data sheets in a word processing program.
 This will help you organize the information you accumulated.
 There are a number of good low cost software programs out there you can use.
 Once your data is organized you can start your search.
 Some key sources that should be checked are:

-Once you have established exactly where your ancestor lived, there are a number of other genealogy documents you can search.
-Each of these documents can usually be obtained by writing to the local authorities.
+Once you have learned where your ancestor lived, there are a number of other sorces you can search.
+Information can usually be obtained by writing to the local authorities.
 However there may be fees required to obtain copies.

-1930 Federal Population Census On April 1, 2002, National Archives and Records Administration (NARA) research rooms across the country were filled with people eager to look at the 1930 population census.
+Our Census page.
+On April 1, 2002, National Archives and Records Administration (NARA) research rooms across the country were filled with people eager to look at the 1930 population census.

 Other sources of information can be Church Records, Birth Records, Etc. Each of the above records will help you piece together information about your ancestor.

-Internet Research Links When all else fails you can search the Internet .
+When all else fails you can search the Internet .
 Listed below are several Internet sources that contain information about the Foote family and provide more information about how to search for your ancestors.
 The reader should be aware that many sources in books and on the Internet give conflicting information concerning dates and names.
 Some of the links have information which is provided by genealogists and are accompanied by a list of Sources for information Provided.
 Please be aware that information posted on a website is not allways accurate.